John Prip: Late career and Rhode Island School of Design

 Prip returned to teaching part-time at the School of the Museum of Fine Arts, Boston, from 1960 to 1962.
 In 1962, Prip taught at University of Southern California, Los Angeles (UCLA).

 From 1963 until 1981, Prip taught at the Rhode Island School of Design.

 Death and legacy

 Prip died in 2009 in Providence, Rhode Island.
 His daughter Janet Prip is a jeweler, sculptor, and metalsmith.
+His son, Peter, is also a metalsmith and was an adjunct faculty member at The Rhode Island School of Design for more than 30 years.

 His work is in public museum collections including the Smithsonian American Art Museum, the Brooklyn Museum, the Art Institute of Chicago, Dallas Museum of Art, Museum of Fine Arts, Boston, the James A. Michener Art Museum, Minnesota Museum of American Art, and the Museum of Fine Arts, Houston.